lefticus/presentations/CurrentStateOfStaticAnalysis.md

 # assert - Conclusions

-No tool tested complained as long as `i` was used.
+ * No tool tested complained as long as `i` was used.
+ * cppcheck says it's supposed to catch assert statements with side effects